An original theory or New Hypothesis regarding the Expansion of the Universe.

 modern confirmation of this principle, which states that the universe

 is the same everywhere.
-The Cosmic Microwave Background (CMB) snapshot shows
+The Cosmic Microwave Background (CMB) snapshot

-conditions across the universe.
+very similar conditions across the universe.

-Is the universe radiation background totally uniform??
+Is the universe radiation background totally uniform?

 Theoretical physicist Werner Heisenberg's